Washington Football Team vs. New York Giants NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - Sunday's total is 2.7 points higher than the combined 35.3 PPG average of the two teams.

-- These two squads surrender a combined 51.3 points per game, 13.3 more than this contest's over/under.
+- The 51.3 points per game these two squads have allowed their opponents to score this season are 13.3 more than the 38 over/under in this contest.

-- Football Team games this season feature an average total of 46.2 points, a number 8.2 points higher than Sunday's over/under.
+- The average total in Football Team games this season is 46.2, 8.2 points above Sunday's over/under of 38.

 - The 44.8 PPG average total in Giants games this season is 6.8 points more than this game's over/under.